dodorare/crossbow/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

+# Objective

+A global description of the feature you want to add.

-## What problem does this solve or what need does it fill?
+## What problem does this solve, or what need does it fill?

 A description of why this particular feature should be added.